 “Out in the Cold,” Tom Petty & Heartbreakers, 1991

 From the Heartbreakers “Into the Great Wide Open” LP that followed Petty’s solo smash “Full Moon Fever,” this song was one of several of that album’s tracks to receive radio attention, especially in L.A., which Petty found amusing, given the lack of cold weather there.
-The lyrics give both literal and figurative references to how a broken relationship has left him on the outside feeling alone: “I’m standing in a doorway, I’m out walking ’round, hands in my pockets, I’m out in the cold, body and soil, there’s nowhere to go…”
+The lyrics give both literal and figurative references to how a broken relationship has left him on the outside feeling alone: “I’m standing in a doorway, I’m out walking ’round, hands in my pockets, I’m out in the cold, body and soul, there’s nowhere to go…”

 “Wintertime Love,” Doors, 1968